-The SRS comprehensive environmental QA program follows the QA requirements defined in the Quality Assurance Manual (Manual 1Q).
-Each environmental organization has developed and implemented QA procedures that address these requirements.
+The SRS comprehensive environmental QA Program follows the QA requirements defined in the Manual 1Q, Quality Assurance Manual.
+Each environmental organization has developed and implemented procedures that address these QA requirements.
 The blueprint that EM uses to obtain the type and quality of environmental data needed for specific decisions or applications is documented in Manual 3Q1, Procedure 102, Environmental Monitoring Quality Assurance Project Plan.

 In addition, a Cognizant Quality Function (CQF) from the site's independent QA organization is assigned responsibility for environmental program oversight.

-The CQF periodically performs QA reviews and assessments on environmental programs to ensure compliance with site requirements.
-In addition, each organization assigns QA responsibilities to individuals to oversee daily QA activities for the organization.
-Site environmental professionals periodically conduct QA self-assessments on specific environmental program activities per the Integrated Environmental Protection Management Self-Assessment Plan.
-Results improvement opportunities and corrective actions from assessments and reviews are documented in the Site Tracking, Analysis and Reporting (STAR) system.
-Site management participates in the Management Field Observation process, and the results from these reviews also are documented in STAR.
+The CQF periodically performs QA surveillances on environmental programs to ensure compliance with site requirements.
+Environmental professionals periodically conduct self-assessments on specific environmental program activities per the EC&ACP Self-Assessment Plan.
+Opportunities for improvement and Findings actions from assessments and reviews are documented in the Site Tracking, Analysis and Reporting (STAR) system.
+EC&ACP management participates in the Management Field Observation process, and the results from these reviews also are documented in STAR.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Revision: 6

-Plan Page: 23 of 61
+Page: 24 of 54

+Procedure: Revision: